PureH20™ Countertop Water Filter

 If you are looking at a particular filter to buy, make sure it meets NSF/ANSI standard 53.
-It is important that the filter is certified by National Sanitation Foundation, NSF International, which is a very reputable third party testing laboratory for filtration system.
-Pure H20 has that certification.
+It is important that the filter is certified by National Sanitation Foundation, NSF International, which is a reputable third party testing laboratory for filtration system.
+Aquasana water filter has that certification.
 Attached is the filter certification and all contaminants it removes (PureH2O NSF Standard 53 Certification).

-PureH20 is an excellent quality and affordable water filter which is comparable to reverse osmosis, but unlike reverse osmosis (which I do not recommend), it retains minerals naturally occurring and needed in the water.
+Aquasana is an excellent quality and affordable water filter which is comparable to reverse osmosis, but unlike reverse osmosis (which I do not recommend), it retains minerals naturally occurring and needed in the water.
 It also removes 40-60% fluoride, which is hard to remove by any filter.
 This filter installs directly on a traditional small faucet.
-If the faucet is a different shape than the one in the photograph, a separate spout is used that can be installed in a soap dispenser hole.
-In that case, the filter goes under the sink.
+If the faucet is a different shape than the one in the photograph below, a separate faucet is used that can be installed in a soap dispenser hole.
+In that case, the filter itself is installed under the sink.

-We used the kitchen countertop of PureH20 water filter in our Baltimore house and loved it.
-When we renovated the kitchen, we used the soap dispenser hole to install the spout there and installed the filter under the sink.
+We used the kitchen countertop in our Baltimore house and loved it.
+When we renovated the kitchen, we used the soap dispenser hole to install the faucet there and installed the filter under the sink.
 That was even better!
-In our new home in Kenmore, we have a pull out faucet, and there is no hole for the soap dispenser, so we could not use this filter at all, unfortunately.
-At this time, we use Berkey – it is perfect when you rent and do not want any installations and if you want to travel with your filter.
+When we sold our house and moved back to Seattle, we had to move a few times, so we relied on Berkey – it is perfect when you rent or don’t want any installations and if you want to travel with your filter.

 Here is a closeup of a faucet that will fit this filter directly.
 Otherwise, buy the additional spout.

-- Installation is simple but I did need my plumber to put it on the faucet
+• Installation is simple but I did need my plumber to install it on the faucet

 Barrett, J. R. (2014).
 Chemical contaminants in drinking water: where do we go from here?
 Environ Health Perspect, 122(3), A80. doi: 10.1289/ehp.122-A80